BLUE HORIZON 1261

 "You aren't going to wrap it up in a bandage?" he asked curiously.

 "Not until some of the swelling has gone down," she replied, popping the white pack between her hands.
 "We'll let the cold and the meds work on that first, and then we'll bind it up."
 She kneaded the internal chemicals of the compress together and then folded it up in the towel.
-Jasper winced when she wrapped it gently around his wrist and then secured it with two thin elastic straps.
+Jasper winced when she wrapped it gently around his wrist and then secured it with two elastic straps.

 Turning back to the counter, Connie opened another cabinet and pulled out a small bottle of green capsules.
-She dumped one out onto her palm and then filled a small cup with water from the Infirmary sink.
+She dumped one out onto her palm and then filled a small cup with water from the sickbay sink.
 She handed both to the engineer, which he took quietly.

 Jasper sighed and nodded quietly.
 "Yes ma'am," he replied.
 He'd sustained enough pains and injuries over the years to know that rest was always recommended with a sprained limb.